Summer Internship Program

 Computational research projects on whole-brain connectomes

-This summer program is for students interested in computational projects using FlyWire connectomic data to analyze complete brain wiring diagrams.
-It’s open to undergraduate and graduate students, as well as highly skilled high school students with strong programming ability and experience using modern AI-assisted tools.
+This summer program is for students interested in computational research on complete brain wiring diagrams, using FlyWire connectomic data.
+It is open to undergraduate and graduate students, as well as exceptional high school students with strong programming and analytical skills.

 What participants work on

-The FlyWire team will propose a few projects.
-Students may also propose their own projects.
-A good project is concrete, data-driven, and feasible over the summer.
-Suitable topics include graph algorithms, optimization, statistics, machine learning, visualization, interactive tools, and exploratory data analysis.
+The FlyWire team will propose several research projects, and students may also propose their own ideas.
+Strong projects are concrete, data-driven, and feasible within a summer timeframe.
+Example directions include graph algorithms, optimization, statistics, machine learning, visualization, interactive tools, scientific software, and exploratory data analysis.

-Projects should not require deep prior knowledge of neuroscience or connectomics.
-Prerequisites are: solid understanding of networks, graph algorithms, and data analysis, strong coding ability, and ability to make clear analyses or visualizations.
+Projects do not require deep prior knowledge of neuroscience or connectomics.
+Ideal candidates have: strong programming ability, solid understanding of networks, graph algorithms, and data analysis, effective use of AI tools, and the ability to produce clear analyses and visualizations.

 How the program works

 Students work independently or in small teams.
-The program starts with a virtual kickoff meeting in early June (exact date TBA).
-After that, we will hold virtual weekly office hours.
+The program begins with a kickoff meeting in early June (exact date TBA).
+After that, we will hold weekly office hours (all on Zoom).
 There will also be one midpoint check-in meeting, where each student or team presents progress.

 Successful projects may be presented to the FlyWire community after the program ends.
-Some concluding presentations may happen in person at Princeton University.
+Selected concluding presentations may take place in person at Princeton University.

 What participants can gain

-- Experience working with real, large-scale scientific data.
+- Hands-on experience with real, large-scale scientific datasets.

-- A completed project suitable for a portfolio or paper.
+- A substantial computational research project suitable for a portfolio, publication, or future applications.

-- Feedback from FlyWire researchers and the FlyWire community.
+- Feedback from FlyWire researchers and the broader FlyWire community.

 - An opportunity to present results to an active research community.